 Duration: 18 days

-Celebrated on the 4th Sunday every October, Masskara is a relatively new festival started only in the 1980s in the Philippines, compared to others that go back hundreds of years.
-But what sets this festival apart is the use of decorative smiling face masks as part of the festival costume by the dancers and participants, meant to represent the undying spirit of Filipinos to fight every odd.
+Celebrated on the 4th Sunday every October, Masskara is a relatively new festival started in the 1980s, compared to others that go back hundreds of years.
+But what sets this festival apart is the use of decorative smiling face masks as part of the festival costume.
+The masks represent the undying spirit of Filipinos to fight every challenge that comes their way.

 The usual street parades are also a part of Masskara along with fun competitions like pole climbing that are held to bring together people from all across the region.